 Wireless hot spot capability for up to 10 devices is standard, as is a wireless charging mat for compatible devices.
 There are six USB ports, four 12-volt outlets and a 110-volt household outlet to keep devices juiced up.

 Though my test car didn't have a rear entertainment system, there is one available.
 It has two 10-inch screens mounted to the back of the front seats, each of which can play different content simultaneously via an HDMI- or USB-connected device.
 Users can also stream content from Android devices wirelessly to the screens; at this point, Apple devices can do so only via a USB cord.

-The 2018 Navigator has not yet been crash-tested by the Insurance Institute for Highway Safety or the National Highway Traffic Safety Administration.
+The all-new 2018 Lincoln Navigator has not yet been crash-tested by the Insurance Institute for Highway Safety or the National Highway Traffic Safety Administration.

 A 360-degree camera system is standard, as is a forward collision warning system with automatic emergency braking, blind spot warning and rear cross-traffic alert.
 Other features, like forward collision warning and braking (with the added feature of pedestrian detection), radar-based adaptive cruise control, and lane departure warning are optional.
 Also optional is a new Trailer Backup Assist system, which uses a dial to the right of the steering wheel to help you steer while backing up with a trailer.